-- 1. An initial request for correction of disseminated information must be made in writing and submitted to the responsible office.
-Any Office of the Secretary employee receiving a misdirected request should make reasonable efforts to forward the request to the responsible office, but the time for response does not commence until the responsible office receives the request. - 2.
-No initial request for correction will be considered under these procedures concerning: - a. a matter not involving "information," as that term is defined herein; - b. information that has not actually been "disseminated," according to the definition of "dissemination" herein; or - c. disseminated information the correction of which would serve no useful purpose.
+- 2. An initial request for correction of disseminated information must be made in writing and submitted to the point of contact identified in paragraph 1. above.
+Any employee receiving a misdirected request should make reasonable efforts to forward the request to the point of contact identified in paragraph 1. above, but the time for response does not commence until the responsible office receives the request. - 3.
+No initial request for correction will be considered under these procedures concerning: - a. a matter not involving "information;" - b. information that has not actually been "disseminated;" or c. disseminated information the correction of which would serve no useful purpose.
 For example, correction of disseminated information would serve no useful purpose with respect to information that is not valid, used, or useful after a stated short period of time (such as a weather forecast).
 However, this would not preclude a request for correction alleging a recurring or systemic problem resulting in repeated similar or consistent errors.